 - 1. This sequence is used when it is required that pump 1 always be lead pump.
 This sequence keeps pump 1 on, when the other pumps are called to run. - Parameter P.17 must be used to select either First On Last Off or First On First Off. - 3.
-Discrete Inputs programmed as Pump 1-3 Disable inputs may be used to disable pumps. - 4.
-For Triplex applications Discrete Inputs programmed as Sequence Inputs 2 -3 may be used to set the lead pump. - 5.
-For Triplex applications Parameter P.39 may be used to set the lead pump among pumps 2 and 3. - 6.
-If pump 1 is disabled another pump will be called in its place. - 7.
-A Discrete Input programmed for External Alternation (Function 5) may be used to force alternation.
-When this feature is used, Automatic Alternation would normally be disabled by setting Parameter P.18 to Disabled. - 8.
+Discrete Inputs programmed as Pump 1-4 Disable inputs may be used to disable pumps. - Discrete Inputs programmed as Call Pump 1-4 Last inputs may be used to assign pumps to standby status. - 5.
+Discrete Inputs programmed as Sequence Inputs 1-4 may be used to set the lead pump. - 6.
+Parameter P.39 may be used to set the lead pump among pumps 2 4. - 7.
+If pump 1 is disabled another pump will be called in its place. - 8.
+A Discrete Input programmed for External Alternation (Function 6) may be used to force alternation.
+When this feature is used, Automatic Alternation would normally be disabled by setting Parameter P.18 to Disabled. - 9.
 If connected to a SCADA system, alternation may be initiated by momentarily setting Coil 136, or by forcing the lag pump by writing to Register 40022 (Same as Parameter P.39).